✦ just visiting

 how to export: most banks → Accounts → Download / Export → CSV or Spreadsheet format

-take a photo of any receipt and claude will read it for you ♡ requires your claude api key in settings
+take a photo of any receipt and claude will read it for you ♡ available with Girl Budget PRO

 📷